oicr-ibc/cssscl/README.rst

      # e.g. PATH_TO_YOUR_plzip=/home/user_x/plzip-1.1/plzip
      $ export PATH=$PATH:PATH_TO_YOUR_plzip

-Step 0.
+*Step 0*.
 Install dependencies on Debian and Ubuntu

 In order to compile ``cssscl`` on Debian GNU/Linux 8.1 and Ubuntu 12.04 LTS the following packages need to be installed:

 .. code-block:: bash